DivyaNagesh3001/ArgoCD-Basics-To-Production/01-GitOps/README.md

 # What is GitOps?
-A defiinitive guide for DevOps Engineers
+A definitive guide for DevOps Engineers

 ## Video reference for this lecture is the following: